Larnaca - a small port town, which has recently enjoyed great popularity among tourists.

 After passing the reservoir Kalavasos you popadadёte to another interesting place - a copper mine.
 They acted to 1974 years and is now visible only hushed railroad that once did not rest, day or night.
 Copper ore mined in Cyprus, famous for its quality throughout the Mediterranean.
 Preserved abundant evidence that the Cyprus ore valued among the Phoenicians, and among the Romans.
 It gave the name of the island of copper - Cyprus comes from cuprum, which means "copper".
 Therefore, in the annals and chronicles the island often called copper.

-One of the largest ore deposits of the area considered Kalavasos (in 40 km from Larnaca).
-Although copper ore was mined in the village of Kalavasos since ancient times, the peak of its development came on 40-50-s of the XX century.
+One of the largest ore deposits was the Kalavasos region (in 40 km from Larnaka).
+And although copper ore in the village of Kalavasos was mined from ancient times, the peak of its production fell on the 40-50-e of the XX century.
 In those days, the village flourished.
-In the middle of the last century, a message on the railway linking the port of Vassiliko Kalavasos (where copper ore was loaded onto ships) does not stop, day or night.
-Soon, however, mine, located in 6 km from the settlement, exhausted, life in Kalavasos fell into disrepair, and the railroad have remained idle.
-Landmark District - have stood an abandoned railroad track locomotive and three wagons.
+In the middle of the last century, a message on the railway connecting Kalavasos to the port of Vasiliko (where copper ore was loaded on ships) did not cease day or night.
+However, soon the mines located at 6 km from the settlement were depleted, life in Kalavasos fell into decay, and the railway workers were left without work.
+Sightseeing of the area is a locomotive and three trolleys, frozen on the abandoned railroad track.

 Not only Kalavasos neighborhood, but the village itself is worthy of your attention.
 In the village of Kalavasos with 1200 residents - four taverns and two traditional coffee shops, clinic, shops and banks.
 While other Cypriot villages have long lost their identity, and their young people have left for the cities, instead of the old Cypriot houses rose concrete type "high-rise" Kalavasos stayed true to his style and taste life.
 Therefore, visitors to the island here can feel like a particularly enjoy the charms of a deep local tradition, to learn something unusual and unprecedented.